prysmaticlabs/documentation/website/docs/concepts/nodes-networks.md

     <tr>
       <td>Mainnet</td>
       <td>Mainnet</td>
       <td>When people refer to Ethereum, they're usually referring to Ethereum Mainnet, which refers to a pair of networks: execution-layer (EL) Mainnet and consensus-layer (CL) Mainnet.
-CL Mainnet is commonly referred to as the Beacon Chain.</td>
+CL Mainnet is commonly referred to as the Beacon Chain.<br/></br>This network pair mints and manages real <strong>ETH</strong>.</td>
     </tr>
     <tr>
       <td>Goerli</td>
       <td>Prater</td>
       <td>The Goerli-Prater pair is the test network that most people use when learning how to configure their validator for the first time.
-After Sepolia, Goerli-Prater will be Merge-tested.</td>
+After Sepolia, Goerli-Prater will be Merge-tested.<br/></br>This network pair mints and manages <strong>Goerli ETH</strong>, a type of testnet ETH used exclusively within this network pair.</td>
     </tr>
     <tr>
       <td>Sepolia</td>
       <td>Sepolia</td>
       <td>Consensus-layer Sepolia is a new network that was created to facilitate Merge testing, similar to consensus-layer Ropsten.
 Sepolia is the next network that will be Merge-tested.
 The <a href='../../install/install-with-script'>Prysm Quickstart</a> shows you how to configure a Merge-ready node on Sepolia.
-Note that this is a permissioned network, so you can run a node on Sepolia, but not a validator.</td>
+Note that this is a permissioned network, so you can run a node on Sepolia, but not a validator.<br/></br>This network pair mints and manages <strong>SepplETH</strong>, a type of testnet ETH used exclusively within this network pair.</td>
     </tr>
     <tr>
       <td>Ropsten</td>
       <td>Ropsten</td>
       <td>Consensus-layer Ropsten is a new network that was created to facilitate Merge testing.
-This network pair was one of the first pairs that was Merge-tested (see <a href='https://www.youtube.com/watch?v=2OfRuKSPjjw'>Ethereum Merge: Stage 1 - Ropsten Network Upgrade</a> for a livestream of the event).</td>
+This network pair was one of the first pairs that was Merge-tested (see <a href='https://www.youtube.com/watch?v=2OfRuKSPjjw'>Ethereum Merge: Stage 1 - Ropsten Network Upgrade</a> for a livestream of the event).<br/></br>This network pair mints and manages <strong>SepplETH</strong>, a type of testnet ETH used exclusively within this network pair.</td>
     </tr>
 </table>